 The Celestion G12K-100 – also known as the Celestion K100 – is regarded by many as our ‘Monster of Rock’.
-And if you’re familiar with our speaker range you’ll know that’s up against some pretty stiff competition!
-So, we’re excited to announce that the distinctive, beefy tones of the G12K-100 are available to you now as an impulse response.
+And if you’re familiar with our speaker range, you’ll know that’s up against some pretty stiff competition!

-So let’s delve into the tone of the G12K-100 and consider where our latest impulse response might fit into your Celestion speaker IR collection.
+So, let’s delve into the tone of the G12K-100 and consider where this speaker response might be the perfect fit for your Celestion speaker IR or DSR collection.

 The Celestion G12K-100 was born in the ’80s, when rock and heavy metal guitarists were looking for ever more power and heft from their speakers.
-We were happy to oblige with our first ever 100 Watt guitar speaker, created by bringing together a G12T-75 with our heaviest ceramic magnet.
+We were happy to oblige created by bringing together a G12T-75 with our heaviest ceramic magnet.

 The result was a modern speaker which retained all the clarity and control of the T75, but with the addition of a tighter low end and a more relaxed treble.
 It adds up to a very powerful, full-bodied tone with a gritty, industrial feel in all the right places, especially on heavy, distorted playing, perfect for contemporary rock and metal genres.
 But the G12K-100 isn’t just about the heavy stuff – it delivers great tone right across the frequency spectrum and often finds use in small boutique combos bringing warm, melodic clean tones, with tons of midrange character, and plenty of articulation for fast, accurate country picking.

-While the K100 may not be quite as widely known as other Celestion metal speakers such as the Vintage 30 or the T75, there are a number of prominent players who have made the G12K-100 an integral part of their tone, either on its own or combined with V30s:
+While the K100 may not be quite as widely known as other Celestion metal speakers such as the Vintage 30 or the T75, there are a number of prominent players who have at one time or another made the G12K-100 an integral part of their tone, either on its own or combined with V30s: